 Charles is an active NED of an IoT software development company targeting international defence and health sectors; itself starting the scale-up journey.
 He also has interests in MedTech as well as a niche food delivery platform founded by his entrepreneurial daughters.
 Charles is a keen sports follower and, in his heyday, captained amateur cricket and football teams.

-He has held interim Marketing Director roles with several businesses, in FinTech, Construction and Cold Chain sectors and has extensive experience of working with Food Brands, Financial Services providers and technology businesses, investing in one tech venture which AIM-listed.
+Chris has held interim Marketing Director roles with several businesses in fintech, construction and cold chain sectors, and has extensive experience of working with food brands, financial services and enterprise technology/SaaS providers, investing in one venture which AIM-listed.

-When not supporting innovation-led businesses at work, Chris is a keen golfer and has twice served on the Management Committee of Ely City Golf Club where he has been a member for 28 years.
-As the father of three talented daughters all working in the creative industries in London, he keeps up to date with the latest ManTech platforms and moans hypocritically about the amount of screen time his family clock up.
+When not supporting innovation-led businesses at work, Chris is a keen golfer and has twice served on the management committee of Ely City Golf Club where he has been a member for 30 years.

 Chris has 45 years’ experience in manufacturing, leading and being part of Research and Development teams turning ideas into commercial reality in both large corporates and SMEs.

 His ethos and approach to scaleup is that it is best characterised as a team activity, the most multidisciplinary initiative any company can undertake.

 He started his career as part of the Boots Company management development programme.
 Chris joined the company in 1975, shaping his interest in innovation, development and scale-up.

 Chris has managed scaleup projects from “bench to board” level, for blue-chip companies such as Boots, Cadbury, Beecham, Callard & Bowser Group and Leaf Group.
 He has managed truly transformational growth projects, including taking Smith Kendon to become Callard and Bowser Group (from 100 to 2000 people).